The Public Health Program Celebrates National Public Health Week

 Tarleton is celebrating National Public Health Week beginning on Monday, April 1.
 Events put on by Tarleton’s Public Health program will be happening around campus throughout the week, including Mental Health First Aid training, a Farmer’s Market and presentations over popular public health topics.

 The Public Health program has been on campus for five years, but is rapidly growing.
 The program focuses on health before there is a problem.
 It was started by Dr. Subi Gandhi, who also directs the program.
+If you’ve taken part in the program before and public health is a key issue for you, you may interested in viewing through some of these public health internships offered by the University of Arizona.

 “Clinical sciences focus on treatment.
 People already have the disease and they focus on how to treat the disease and manage the disease, but public health professionals try to prevent the disease in the first place,” Gandhi said.